RebeccaLab/lab-site/content/prospective-students/_index.md

 title = "Prospective Students"
 +++

-## Welcome to Rebecca Lin AI Lab
+## Welcome to Rebecca AI Lab

-We are excited that you are considering joining the **Rebecca Lin AI Lab** at Feng Chia University!
+We are excited that you are considering joining the **Rebecca AI Lab** at Feng Chia University!
 Our laboratory is a dynamic research environment dedicated to advancing the frontiers of artificial intelligence, with particular focus on music AI, neural networks, fuzzy logic, and deep learning applications.

 ### What We Offer